ANALYTICS SOLUTIONS2025-12-30

 Just imagine a key member of your Sales team, rather than going through reports of the past 6 months’ sales trends or peering at a dashboard, simply using his phone or PC to ask his Enterprise IPA for the details?
 The AI-driven agent not only informs him of the past trends but also forecasts what will happen in the next 6 months.

-Such assistance in an Enterprise will be not only be powered by technology that understands human language but can also analyze vast amounts of data.
+Such assistance in an Enterprise will not only be powered by technology that understands human language but can also analyze vast amounts of data.
 It will use algorithms to offer not only intelligent insights but even recommendations on the future course of action in the context of a particular business or operation.